- Undergraduate Program

-Colleges and universities, public and private schools, legal firms and court systems, media and publishing enterprises, technical writing and advertising firms, as well as commercial businesses, healthcare providers, and foundations --all the human enterprises in which communication and imagination are at a premium need literate professionals to carry on their work.
+English prepares you directly for many careers!
+Colleges and universities, public and private schools, legal firms and court systems, media and publishing enterprises, technical writing and advertising firms, as well as commercial businesses, healthcare providers, and foundations - all the human enterprises in which communication and imagination are at a premium - need literate professionals to carry out their work.

-Combine majors and minors: Students in English often pursue a second major or a minor in another department as a way to combine their love of literature and language with preparation for a career.
+- Combine majors and minors: Students in English often pursue a second major or a minor in another department as a way to combine their love of literature and language with preparation for careers.

-Consider interdisciplinary certificates: Academic programs that allow students to take courses in more than one department are increasingly important as ways to prepare for employment.
+- Consider interdisciplinary minors: Academic programs that allow students to take courses in more than one department are increasingly important as ways to prepare for employment.
 The English faculty at SLU has been unusually innovative in creating and supporting such programs.

 Saint Louis University offers both undergraduate and graduate degrees at its campus in Madrid, where hundreds of students from the United States and around the world study each year.

 With English as its primary (but not its only) classroom language, SLU-Madrid is the ideal place to get a feel for the international world, acquaint yourself with the national culture of Spain, and continue to participate in the shared vision of Jesuit education.

 Spending a semester or a full year abroad, you will be able to take courses that satisfy your College or School's core requirements as well as courses in a variety of majors including English, Film Studies, Spanish, Communication, and International Studies.